New Year’s Resolution: Learn How Dental Hygiene Contributes to Overall HealthJanuary 18, 2017

 Some medications and diseases can also contribute to bad breath.
 These should be addressed with your doctor.

-To help reduce bad breath, the obvious answer is to practice good oral hygiene.
+The first item on our list on how to get rid of bad breath is to practice good oral hygiene.
 Brush and floss twice a day!
 Mouthwash is another aid you can use to solve your bad breath issues.

 If it persists after a better oral hygiene routine, however, you may want to discuss this with your dentist.
 It may be that you have periodontitis or clinical dry mouth, which may be helped by dental treatment.